cognitedata/neat/docs/workflows.md

 - **Solution** - a package that contains a set of workflows, rules and other components that are used to solve a specific problem.
 - **Workflow** - a set of steps that are executed in a specific order.
+- **Base workflow** - a workflow that is provided by NEAT project (and is immutable for user) and can be used as a starting point for custom workflows.
 - **Step** - a single block of code (function) that is executed as part of a workflow.
 - **Trigger** -  a special type of step that can be used to trigger workflow execution.
 - **Task** - is a special type of step that has provided implementation (no need to implement it in *workflow.py*) and can be used to perform some common tasks.